-We have taken the view that we should consolidate the number and complexity of our values to aid in our ability to disseminate them effectively.
-In addition we feel that the word principle [a fundamental doctrine or tenet; a distinctive ruling opinion; an accepted or professed rule of action or conduct] is a more compelling method of expressing our core beliefs.
+We have taken the view to consolidate the number and complexity of our values to aid in our ability to disseminate them effectively.
+In addition we feel that the word principle [a fundamental doctrine or tenet; a distinctive ruling opinion; an accepted or professed rule of action or conduct] is a more compelling method of expressing our core beliefs and differentiates us form the University.